C0DER11101/docker/pushing.md

 Now that we have created a repo in our docker hub.
 We can move to use the aforementioned commands.

-## First: Create an image from the container's changes
+## First: Create a new image from the container's changes

 * Move to [Docker Desktop](https://www.docker.com/products/docker-desktop/) and copy the container ID of the desired container.